argythana/dev_boilerplate_course/git_lecture_instructions.md

 1) After I invite you: Fork my repo locally on your PC.
 Do this inside a folder called "dev_boilerplate_course"

 2) create a new_branch with your your_firstname_lastname_abbrev (use a 4 to 8 letters abbreviation, e.g. thanarg).
-You may use any nick you want to be know us a hacker. e.g. "blue_cat"
+You may use any nick you want to be know as a hacker. e.g. "blue_cat"

 Do this inside a folder called:
 "dev_bp_fork_your_firstname_lastname_abbrev"